Bio-DT/DeepRL/README.md

 ## System requirements
 ```
 We run all of our code on the Linux system.
 The requirements of this system are as follows:
-Operating System: Ubuntu 22.04.4 LTS
+- Operating System: Ubuntu 22.04.4 LTS
-CPU: Intel® Xeon(R) Platinum 8370C CPU @ 2.80GHz (128GB)
+- CPU: Intel® Xeon(R) Platinum 8370C CPU @ 2.80GHz (128GB)
-GPU: NVIDIACorporationGA100 (A100 SXM480GB)
+- GPU: NVIDIACorporationGA100 (A100 SXM480GB)
 ```

 ## Data
 ```
-For DDA prediciton, we use two datasets, including C-dataset and F-dataset.
+For DDA prediciton, we use two datasets, including Cdataset and Fdataset.
 For each dataset, the detailed description is as follows:
 - Drug_mol2vec: The mol2vec embeddings for drugs to construct the association network
 - DrugFingerprint, DrugGIP: The similarity measurements of drugs to construct the similarity network
 - DiseaseFeature: The disease embeddings to construct the association network